Node Configuration

 ; en

-- used by ZKsync nodes while syncing.
-You can configure what namespaces you want
+- used by Nodes while syncing.
+You can configure what namespaces you want to

 and specifying namespace names in a comma-separated list.
 By default, all but the